-Patient's Guide for Multiple Sclerosis
+Patient's Guide for Multiple Sclerosis and Neuroimmunology

-At the Cedars-Sinai Multiple Sclerosis Center, we are dedicated to providing patients with the resources they need to get the best possible care and live full and rewarding lives, whether it’s providing information on local multiple sclerosis support groups or how to participate in our latest clinical trial research.
+At the Cedars-Sinai Multiple Sclerosis and Neuroimmunology Center, we are dedicated to providing patients with the resources they need to get the best possible care and live full and rewarding lives, whether it’s providing information on local multiple sclerosis support groups or how to participate in our latest clinical trial research.

 Multiple sclerosis (MS) is a disease of the central nervous system, which comprises the brain, spinal cord and optic nerves.
 Multiple sclerosis is an autoimmune disease in which the person's immune system mistakenly damages healthy nerves in the brain and spinal cord.
 The damage disrupts or stops the normal flow of nerve impulses, causing a reduction in or loss of body function.